 Most people traveling through Colombia have their sights set on visiting the beautiful beaches, coffee zones, archeological ruins, jungles, big cities and colonial villages.
-But there’s a number of relaxing hot springs easily accessible and close to some must see Colombian destinations.
+But there are a number of relaxing hot springs easily accessible and close to some must see Colombian destinations.
 The cost of entrance to these springs is modest, even on the tightest budget.
 So don’t miss the opportunity to treat yourself to a carefree soak in one of the steamy thermal pools located throughout Colombia.

 Hot springs also boost circulation, relieve stress, promote sleep, decongest, eliminate stress, intoxicants, body aches and pains and leaves your skin smooth and soft.